JETSCAPE/SummerSchool2023/Jul27_Hadronization/README.md

 > Note: In case you want to go back to a *clean* version of the X-SCAPE code after the session, then you can run `./restore_code.sh` in the `~/SummerSchool2023/Jul27_Hadronization/replace_files/` directory and run `make` in the build directory.

-For the hands-on session we will need an additional python package for the analysis of the data, which is called *sparkx*.
+For the hands-on session we will need an additional python package for the analysis of the data, which is called *sparkx* (Software Package for Analyzing Relativistic Kinematics in Collision eXperiments).
 You can install it in the docker container using:
 ```
 pip3 install sparkx
 ```